 A: Prior to consummation of the mergers and at least twenty (20) business days prior to the anticipated election deadline, you will be sent an election form that contains instructions for making your election of the form of base merger consideration you wish to receive in the mergers.
 Following the mailing, Berry or the exchange agent will also, upon request, make available forms of election to each person who subsequently becomes a holder of AEP common stock.
 If you have not received a form of election, you may obtain one by contacting D.F.
 King & Co., Inc., the information agent at (800) 791-3320 (banks and brokers should use (212) 269-5550).
 Each AEP stockholder should complete and return the election form to the exchange agent according to the instructions included with the form prior to the election deadline.
 Elections returned to AEP or Berry will be invalid.
 Unless otherwise agreed to in advance by AEP and Berry, the election deadline will be 5:00 p.m.
-Eastern Time on the date as near as practicable to the date that is two (2) business days prior to the expected closing date of the mergers.
-AEP and Berry will cooperate to issue a press release announcing the date of the election deadline at least five (5), but not more than fifteen (15), business days prior to the election deadline.
+Eastern Time on the date as near as practicable to the date that is two business days prior to the expected closing date of the mergers.
+AEP and Berry will cooperate to issue a press release announcing the date of the election deadline at least five, but not more than fifteen (15), business days prior to the election deadline.
 AEP and Berry currently expect the election deadline to be 5:00 p.m.
-Eastern Time on January 18, 2017.
+Eastern Time].
 If the closing date of the mergers is delayed to a subsequent date, the election deadline will be similarly delayed to a subsequent date, and Berry and AEP will promptly announce any such delay or rescheduling.

 If you own shares of AEP common stock in "street name" or through a bank, broker or other nominee, you should follow the instructions of the bank, broker or other nominee for making an election with respect to your shares.
 That deadline may be earlier than the election deadline specified above.
-See "The Merger Agreement - Election of Form of Consideration; Exchange of Certificates; Receipt of Merger Consideration."
+See "The Merger Agreement - Consideration to be Received by AEP Stockholders in the Merger."